 If you want to find out more about creating great microlearning videos, we've created a three-part series of blog posts on this topic and you can find the first part here.

 The words ‘Corporate Training’ set off alarm bells for most people – they’re expecting something dull and boring.
 Use interactivity, a conversational style, and a dash of humour to challenge these perceptions.
 You need to create a strong pull-effect to draw learners in on a regular basis.
 Break down all the traditional barriers.

 We believe corporate training should reflect how we consume information - in short bursts, at the point of need, from our smartphones, or even while on the go.
 For micro-learning to be effective in terms of driving behaviour change and business results, it has to be done regularly.

 So, provide snippets of useful information and short, relevant courses that your learners can dip into.
 When they check into their microlearning, they should always find new, interesting content.

 7. Make use of 'spaced repetition'

 The concept of Spaced Repetition means that we learn by being exposed to new skills and ideas over time, with spacing and questioning in between.
-Subsequent input of new knowledge is quickly forgotten, and only if we repeat the process over time do we halt the decrease in retention.
-In the origional Ebbinghaus experiment, he studied the ability for students to memorise highly technical anatomical knowledge, and found that only by repeating the process could students obtain any real ability to remember.
+Subsequent input of new knowledge is quickly forgotten, and only if we repeat the process over time do we halt the decrease in knowledge retention.

-The research also showed that when we repeat information, with spaced intervals between, and we ask people questions to force us to retrieve information we create new learning paths.
-It's the same way you learn on the job by repeating task and questioning information.
+The research also shows that when we repeat information, with spaced intervals between, and we ask people questions to force us to retrieve information we create new learning paths.
+It's the same way you learn on the job by repeating tasks and questioning information.

 8. Encourage, and enable, ‘binge-learning’